IVEBench: Modern Benchmark Suite for Instruction-Guided Video Editing Assessment: Comprehensive Metrics of

-\textbf{Subject Consistency (SC).} For the subjects in a video, we assess whether their appearance remains consistent throughout the sequence by computing the cross-frame similarity of DINO~\citep{DINO} feature, which serves to evaluate different models’ capability in maintaining subject consistency.
+For the subjects in a video, we assess whether their appearance remains consistent throughout the sequence by computing the cross-frame similarity of DINO~\citep{DINO} feature, which serves to evaluate different models’ capability in maintaining subject consistency.

 \textbf{Background Consistency (BC).} For the video’s overall background, we evaluate the temporal consistency of the background scene by computing the cross-frame similarity of the CLIP~\citep{CLIP} feature.